FRRouting/frr/doc/user/nhrpd.rst

 .. clicmd:: ip nhrp authentication PASSWORD

-   Enables Cisco style authentication on NHRP packets.
-This embeds the plaintext password to the outgoing NHRP packets.
+   Enables authentication on NHRP packets as described in RFC 2332 section 5.3.4.
+The password is used as the key for the HMAC-MD5 keyed hash carried in the Authentication Extension; the password itself is never sent on the wire.
    Maximum length of the password is 8 characters.

 .. clicmd:: ip nhrp map A.B.C.D|X:X::X:X A.B.C.D|local